-The evaluator shall perform all of the following tests for each hash algorithm implemented by the TSF and used to satisfy the requirements of this PP.

-217. Short Messages Test - Bit-oriented Mode

-- The evaluators devise an input set consisting of m+1 messages, where m is the block length of the hash algorithm.
+- The evaluator shall perform all of the following tests for each hash algorithm implemented by the TSF and used to satisfy the requirements of this PP. - 253.
+Short Messages Test Bit-oriented Mode - The evaluators devise an input set consisting of m+1 messages, where m is the block length of the hash algorithm.
 The length of the messages range sequentially from 0 to m bits.
 The message text shall be pseudorandomly generated.
-The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF. - 219.
+The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF. - 255.
 Short Messages Test Byte-oriented Mode - The evaluators devise an input set consisting of m/8+1 messages, where m is the block length of the hash algorithm.
 The length of the messages range sequentially from 0 to m/8 bytes, with each message being an integral number of bytes.
 The message text shall be pseudorandomly generated.
-The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF. - 221.
+The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF. - 257.
 Selected Long Messages Test Bit-oriented Mode - The evaluators devise an input set consisting of m messages, where m is the block length of the hash algorithm.
-For SHA-256, the length of the i-th message is $512 + 99^i$, where $1 \le i \le m$.
-For SHA-512, the length of the i-th message is $1024 + 99^i$, where $1 \le i \le m$.
+For SHA-256, the length of the i-th message is $512 + 99^i$ , where $1 \le i \le m$ .
+For SHA-512, the length of the i-th message is $1024 + 99^i$ , where $1 \le i \le m$ .
 The message text shall be pseudorandomly generated.
-The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF. - 223.
-Selected Long Messages Test Byte-oriented Mode - The evaluators devise an input set consisting of m/8 messages, where m is the block length of the hash algorithm.
-For SHA-256, the length of the i-th message is 512 + 899i, where $1 \le i \le m/8$.
-For SHA-512, the length of the i-th message is 1024 + 899i, where $1 \le i \le m/8$.
+The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF.

+259. Selected Long Messages Test - Byte-oriented Mode

+The evaluators devise an input set consisting of m/8 messages, where m is the block length of the hash algorithm.
+For SHA-256, the length of the i-th message is 512 + 8\99\i, where $1 \le i \le m/8$ .
+For SHA-512, the length of the i-th message is 1024 + 8\99\i, where $1 \le i \le m/8$ .
 The message text shall be pseudorandomly generated.
-The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF. - 225.
-Pseudorandomly Generated Messages Test - This test is for byte-oriented implementations only.
-The evaluators randomly generate a seed that is n bits long, where n is the length of the message digest produced by the hash function to be tested.
-The evaluators then formulate a set of 100 messages and associated digests by following the algorithm provided in Figure 1 of The Secure Hash Algorithm Validation System (SHAVS).
-The evaluators then ensure that the correct result is produced when the messages are provided to the TSF.
+The evaluators compute the message digest for each of the messages and ensure that the correct result is produced when the messages are provided to the TSF.